Sharp Pains in the Abdomen When Stretching & Twisting

 Hernia

-Abdominal hernia is when part of your intestines protrudes through your abdominal wall and muscles.
-An abdominal surgery, previous injuries including a muscle strain, a family history and pregnancy increase your risk of developing a hernia.
+Abdominal hernia occurs when part of your intestines protrudes through your abdominal wall and muscles.
+An abdominal surgery; previous injuries, including a muscle strain; a family history of hernia; and pregnancy all increase your risk of developing a hernia.
 Activities like stretching and twisting may increase your pain and cause more damage.
-Additional symptoms include a visible bulge in your abdomen, nausea and vomiting, if your hernia is severe.
-Complications include loss of blood flow to part of your intestine and peritonitis, or inflammation of your abdominal cavity.
+Additional symptoms include a visible bulge in your abdomen and nausea and vomiting if your hernia is severe.
+Potential complications include loss of blood flow to part of your intestine and peritonitis, or inflammation of your abdominal cavity.

 Compressed Nerve

-Entrapment or compression of nerves like your thoracic lateral cutaneous and ilioinguinal nerves could cause sharp abdominal pain.
+Entrapment or compression of certain nerves could cause sharp abdominal pain.
 Stretching and twisting of your back, torso and hips may further compress your nerves.
 A herniated or prolapsed disc in your mid-back or thoracic spine may also lead to sharp abdominal pain.
 Other symptoms include back pain and numbness or tingling.
 On the other hand, a 2009 article in the "Annals of The Royal College of Surgeons of England" reported that most thoracic herniated discs are symptom-free, with less than 4 percent of sufferers experiencing symptoms.

 Other Causes

 Gas build-up in your gastrointestinal tract may cause sharp pains and bloating in your abdomen.
 Movements like twisting of your torso might increase your discomfort.
-Other causes of abdominal pain include a displaced lower rib, bruise and hematoma or bleeding underneath your skin.
+Other causes of abdominal pain include a displaced lower rib or bruising or bleeding underneath your skin.
 Appendicitis also causes sharp pain from your belly button down to the right side of your lower abdomen.
 Appendicitis may lead to a loss of appetite, vomiting and a low-grade fever as well.

 Treatment

-For muscle strains, rest, ice, wear a compression wrap and take anti-inflammatory drugs like acetaminophen.
-Your physician may recommend corticosteroid injections, antibiotics and physical therapy, depending on your injury and its severity.
-To alleviate gas, take over-the-counter medications that contain simethicone or activated charcoal and eliminate foods like beans, with the approval of you physician.
+For muscle strains rest and ice are typically helpful.
+Your physician may recommend a compression wrap, anti-inflammatory drugs or physical therapy, depending on your injury and its severity.
+To alleviate gas, you can try over-the-counter medications with the approval of your doctor, and you can try changes to your diet to avoid gassy foods.
 Surgery may be necessary for severe muscle strains, abdominal hernias, a thoracic herniated disc, nerve entrapments and appendicitis.